Erin Marissa Russell

 - Citronella grass grows in clumps and can reach relatively large sizes, measuring up to six feet tall and spreading four feet wide when mature.
 It has tall, narrow lance-shaped foliage that looks like blades of grass.

-- Citronella geranium has feathery, ruffly, lace-like foliage made up of leaves that spread out with a crinkled, serrated texture.
+- Citronella geranium has feathery, ruffly, lacy leaves made up of foliage that spreads out with a crinkled, serrated texture.
 Unlike citronella grass, citronella geranium produces flowers.
-The flowers of the citronella geranium may be pink, purple, or white.
+The citronella geranium may produce purple, white or pink flowers.

-- You can tell citronella plant and Cymbopogon citratus apart because the lemon grass Cymbopogon variety has completely green foliage, while citronella grass has a red tint to the pseudostems (the part of the plant that looks like a stem but is in fact made from the overlapped bases of the leaves).
+- The easiest way to tell citronella plant and Cymbopogon citratus apart is to look at the foliate.
+Lemon grass Cymbopogon variety has completely green foliage, while citronella grass has a red tint to the pseudostems (the part of the plant that looks like a stem but is in fact made from the overlapped bases of the leaves).

 Citronella Geranium Versus Citronella Grass: Repelling Mosquitoes